govindrai/phase-0-handbook/changing-cohorts.md

 * There is a $250 change fee because your spot in your original cohort will go unfilled.
 (You should receive an invoice within 2 weeks of processing)
 * You will need to submit all work for the prior units again in your new course.
 * You must re-do all GPS and Code Review challenges for the weeks you are repeating.
-* You may only repeat each unit once.
+* You may only repeat once during Phase 0.

 If repeating is an option you want to explore more, please message your teacher in the [Canvas inbox](https://devbootcamp.instructure.com) to discuss it.